M-Ike007/CatanGame/documentation/UML-diagrammes/README.md

-In this directory, the UML diagrammes of our project are added as mermaid files (`mmd`).
+In this directory, the UML diagrammes of our project are added.

 Additionally there is a shell script to make the diagrammes.